|

 The museum's exhibits are arranged generally in

-chronological order, and there are many photos of the base during the war.
+chronological order, and there are many photographs of the base during the war.
 The

-museum also displays kaiten pilot letters and typed copies next to several of them to
+about 15 kaiten pilots.
+There are typed copies next to several of them to

 allow for easier reading.
 A relief map of the island and a model of the base

-allow the visitor to visualize the base's layout and the three increasingly
+provide the visitor with a visualization of the base's layout and the three increasingly

 difficult courses followed by pilots in training.
 The museum's exhibition room